NHS health checks

 What happens at a health check?

 The health test will be carried out by a trained practitioner.
-You will be asked questions about your health such as your age, family history, ethnicity, drinking, smoking and physical activity.
-Additionally, four basic health tests will be taken:
+Four basic tests will be taken:

 • Diabetes risk assessment taking into account your BMI, blood pressure and your health questionnaire.
 You may be asked to do further tests if you are found to be at risk.

-Before you attend for the NHS Health Check it is helpful if you complete the NHS One You quiz.
+Before you attend you should take the NHS One You quiz.

 Receiving your results

-Results are usually received straight away although sometimes you may be asked to come back at another time.
-Your results will be discussed with you and you will be given an overall risk assessment score which may indicate if you are at risk for certain conditions.
+Results are usually given straight away.
+Sometimes you may be asked to come back at another time to collect them.
+Your results will be discussed with you and you will be given an overall risk assessment score, which may indicate if you are at risk for certain conditions.
 The healthcare professional will give you health advice based on your test to help you maintain or improve your health.
-They may also recommend eating more healthily or getting physically active.
-If you are at high risk you may be referred for treatment with your GP.
+They may also recommend lifestyle changes.
+If you are at high risk you may be referred for treatment.

 More information can be found on the NHS health check website.